dmagda/DevMastersDb/postgres/top_five_postgres_extensions_for_developers.md

 ## Number 1: pg_anonimize

+TBD: try the [postgresql_anonymizer](https://postgresql-anonymizer.readthedocs.io/en/stable/).
+It looks more solid.

 The [pg_anonymize](https://github.com/rjuju/pg_anonymize) extension allows to perform data anonymization transparently on the database.
 This might be useful if you'd like a subset of the data to be anonymized for specific application users, in testing, etc.

 1. Go to your Tembo instance and enable the pg_anonymize extension.
 Also, you might need to load the extension manually (once, there was an issue on the Tembo end):